 - Eligible Countries: International students are eligible for the award.

-- Acceptable Course or Subjects: The grant is awarded for the Bioinformatics master’s degree study.
+- Acceptable Course or Subjects: The scholarship is awarded for the Bioinformatics master’s degree study.

 - Admissible Criteria: To be eligible, the applicants must have achieved the following criteria: